 The Texas Master Naturalist program is a state-wide program designed to develop a corps of well-informed volunteers who provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities for the State of Texas.
 Texas Parks and Wildlife Department and Texas A&M AgriLIFE Extension serve as sponsors for the program.
-There are presently 48 individual chapters statewide with a total of approximately 5,100 members volunteering over 3.5 million hours.
+There are presently 48 individual chapters statewide with more than 5,200 members volunteering more than 3.5 million hours.

 Central Texas Master Naturalist Chapter

-The local chapter is the Central Texas Master Naturalists (CTMN).
-We were formed as a new chapter in 2010 and presently have 67 active members, and serve the Bell County and surrounding area.
-We have a number of partner groups with whom we work, to name a few: Belton Parks and Recreation, Keep Temple Beautiful, Keep Salado Beautiful, US Army Corps of Engineers.
-We often work with surrounding chapters both on service projects and in providing training to our members.
-CTMN members meet monthly on the second Tuesday of the month; meetings on odd-numbered months are for committee work and dissemination of information; on odd-numbered months the meeting, which is open to the public, we have an Advanced Training speaker.
+The local chapter is the Central Texas Master Naturalists (CTMN); we meet at the Belton Church of Christ.
+CTMN was formed as a new chapter in 2010 and presently has 61 active volunteers serving the Bell County and surrounding area.
+We have a number of partner groups with whom we work, to name a few: Belton Parks and Recreation, Keep Temple Beautiful, Keep Salado Beautiful, and the US Army Corps of Engineers.
+CTMN members meet monthly on the second Tuesday of the month; meetings on odd-numbered months are our business meeting and used for committee work and dissemination of information; on odd-numbered months the meeting is our Advanced Training speaker; all of our meetings are open to the public.

-For a more detailed list and explanation of current service projects, please visit the service projects page on this site.
+For a more detailed list and explanation of current service projects, please visit the service projects page.